 If you are the victim of medical malpractice, we can also help.
 We can evaluate the facts of the case, determine the odds of success given the material evidence, and file a lawsuit to pursue the compensation you are owed under Virginia law.

 Dealing with an insurance claims department can be a grueling, aggravating process, especially when the endless phone trees or barely functioning websites seem designed to force you to give up.
 We have substantial experience dealing with insurance companies refusing to pay what is owed to their customers and can work to make sure you get the benefits you need.

 The good news is Virginia law heavily favors the insured versus the insurers.
 When formally challenged, an insurance company will often give up and pay you what you are owed.
-We can also assist with disputes relating to private disability insurance and workers’ compensation.
+We can also assist with disputes relating to private disability insurance.

 Our lawyer can assist you with the following types of disability insurance:

 - Short-Term Disability Insurance – covers a large portion of your income for a period of several months following a qualifying injury

 - Long-Term Disability Insurance – covers a significant portion of your income for a period of several years or even until retirement following a qualifying injury

 - Social Security Disability Insurance (SSDI) – a federal program funded by contributions from your payroll taxes, allowing you to collect benefits if you are under 65 and have sufficient “work credits”